2014 United States House of Representatives elections in New York: District 24

 The 24th district includes all of Cayuga, Onondaga and Wayne counties, and the western part of Oswego County.
-The incumbent is Democrat Dan Maffei, who has represented the district since 2013, and previously represented the 25th district from 2009 to 2011.
+Incumbent Democrat Dan Maffei, who had represented the district since 2013, and previously represented the 25th district from 2009 to 2011, ran for re-election.
 He was re-elected in 2012 with 49% of the vote, defeating Republican incumbent Ann Marie Buerkle, who had beaten Maffei in 2010.
-The district has a PVI of D+5.
+The district had a PVI of D+5.